-- 17.1 If the Insured Person is confined to bed for more than 3 consecutive days during the waiting period, we will pay you a Nursing Care Benefit equal to 1/30th of the monthly Total - 17.2 We will stop paying the Nursing Care Benefit on the earliest of the following events:
+- 17.1 If the Insured Person is confined to bed for more than 3 consecutive days during the waiting period, we will pay you a Nursing Care Benefit equal to 1/30th of the monthly Total Disability Benefit for each consecutive day of confinement. - 17.2 We will stop paying the Nursing Care Benefit on the earliest of the following events: - when the Insured Person is no longer confined to bed; - at the end of the waiting period; - after 90 days; and - when your Policy ends.